columnar-tech/dbc/docs/concepts/driver.md

 - [`sqlite3_prepare`](https://www.sqlite.org/c3ref/prepare.html)
 - [`sqlite_step`](https://www.sqlite.org/c3ref/step.html)

-While there's no hard requirement for a driver to have a 1:1 correspondence like above, hopefully the it helps explain that there's no magic.
+While there's no hard requirement for a driver to have a 1:1 correspondence like above, hopefully it helps explain that there's no magic.

 ## More Resources